About the Intercultural Center, what we do, and how to find us

 The Intercultural Center supports several student groups on campus.
 Student groups are a fantastic way to get connected on campus whether you’re a brand new or a returning student.
 Additionally, student groups and clubs offer a great way to develop leadership skills and build your resume.

-Afro-American Association (AAA)- Afro American Association is one of the student groups under ESA.
-AAA is by and for African-American and/or Black students on Whatcom Community College's campus determined to building a safe, solid, and empowering environment for students to succeed and thrive in the College setting.
+Black Student Association (BSA)- Black Student Association is one of the student groups under ESA.
+BSA is by and for African-American and/or Black students on Whatcom Community College's campus determined to building a safe, solid, and empowering environment for students to succeed and thrive in the College setting.
 This organization is not exclusively for Black Students and is welcoming of anyone to come and learn about supporting students of Whatcom Community College and the greater Black Community.
-AAA meets Mondays from 3-5pm in Syre 217 (Intercultural Center).